Gramática inglesa de nivel avanzado paso a paso (English Grammar Step by Step)

 (I would like to know more details about it.)

 I didn't speed up because I was afraid (have) an accident.

 They stopped (see) each other on account of a little misunderstanding.
 She's so touchy and resentful that she has lost most of her friends.

-‘Then, we'll stop (eat) something."
+"Then, we'll stop (eat) something."

 I'm sorry (arrive) home so late last night, but I had a very important business meal.

 I am looking forward to hearing from you soon.

+is a preposition, it must be followed by a gerund.
 After a preposition, we can only use a gerund, a noun or a pronoun.
 So, we could also have said I am looking forward to my summer holidays

 She took to (drink) heavily when her daughter popped off.

 her (smoke) at home.

 He came near to (hit) me.

 They confess to (have) robbed the bank.

 To speak frankly, I don't think you deserved to win that award.

 (If you want me to speak frankly, I do not think you deserved to win that award.)

 -infinitive can have a conditional meaning.

 (be) perfectly frank with you, your essay wasn't worth the paper it was written on.

 (be) accurate, we've lost ten pounds fifty-two.

 (put) it another way, we're ruined.

 30 Revision exercise.